SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 6. The attacker therefore obtains code and can either exchange the code for an access token (for public clients) or perform an authorization code injection attack as described in {{Section 4.5 of !RFC9700}}.

 Subvariant 2: Naïve RP Session Integrity Attack.
 If clients use different redirection URIs for different authorization servers, and clients do not store the selected authorization server in the user's session, attackers can mount an attack called "Naïve RP Session Integrity Attack".
 Note that unlike other mix-up variants, the goal of this attack is not to obtain an authorization code or access token, but to force the client to use an attacker's authorization code or access token for H-AS.
-See Section 3.4 of {{arXiv.1601.01229}} and Section 4.2.2 of {{research.cuhk}} for details.
+See Section 3.4 of {{arXiv.1601.01229}} for details.

 Subvariant 3: Cross Social-Network Request Forgery.
 If clients use different redirection URIs for different authorization servers, clients do not store the selected authorization server in the user's session, and authorization servers do not check the redirection URIs properly (see {{Section 4.1 of !RFC9700}}), attackers can mount an attack called "Cross Social-Network Request Forgery".
 These attacks have been observed in practice.
 Refer to {{research.jcs_14}} for details.